huijunchen9260/dmenufm/README.md

 - Open the name of the selected files / directories to your `$EDITOR` / text editor.
 	- `Bulk Rename` for multi-selection
-	- `Bulk Rename all` to delete all the content in the directory.
+	- `Bulk Rename All` to rename all the content in the directory.
+	- `Bulk Rename Mass` to rename contents that is selected by editing the list of content in default text editor.

 #### `HIS` to record history